-If we allow the manufacturing sector to be badly damaged, it cannot easily be rebuilt when resource prices collapse.
-Nations built entirely on resources are and will always be subject to economic collaps when the resource price collapses, and, again, it always does, the question is only when.
+If we allow the manufacturing sector to become badly damaged, it cannot be easily rebuilt when resource prices collapse.
+Nations built entirely on resources are, and will always be, subject to economic collapse when the resource prices collapse, and, again, they always do–the only question is when.

-Mulcair has also talked about value add and that’s worth discussing.
-Shipping raw oil, raw logs, unprocessed fish means you get the lowest prices possible and less jobs.
-Value add means you refine the oil in Canada and sell it.
+Mulcair has also talked about value-add and that’s worth discussing.
+Shipping raw oil, raw logs, and unprocessed fish means you get the lowest prices possible and less jobs.
+Value-add means you refine the oil in Canada and sell it.
 You turn the logs into paper or 2x4s in Canada.
-You can or smoke the salmon, in Canada.
+You can smoke the salmon in Canada.
 This provides jobs and the end goods sell for more.
-It may be that processing will increase the price slightly compared to processing in the US or China, but that costs less sales than it would for the equivalent manufactured item.
+It may be that processing “in-house” will increase the price slightly compared to outsourcing the processing to the US or China, but that costs less sales than it would for the equivalent manufactured item.

 Why?
 Because resources are finite.
 There is only so much oil in the world at any given price point.
 There are only so many salmon, especially wild salmon.
-There are only so many trees, especially trees that are good for construction grade timber.
-Other countries will generally buy anyway, because there is nowhere else to get the product.
-Sales may decline slightly, but profit often increases and so do the number of jobs in Canada.
+There are only so many trees, especially trees that are good for construction-grade timber.
+Other countries will generally buy these resources anyway, because there is nowhere else to get the product.
+Sales may decline slightly, but profit often increases and so do the number of Canadian jobs.

 Finally, let’s move to cap and trade, which is what Mulcair wants to do with the tar sands.
-Cap and Trade means you cap the amount of carbon emissions allowed by oil sands extraction, and you allow people to buy and sell the right to make those emissions.
+Cap and trade means you cap the amount of carbon emissions allowed by oil sands extraction, and you allow people to buy and sell the rights to make those emissions.
 You also tax those trades and emissions.
-You then use the money earned to subsidize manufacturing and research and whatever else will be the future of the country when oil prices collapse, which, again, they will, because resource booms always end, it is an existential certainty.
+You then use the money earned to subsidize manufacturing, research, and whatever else will support the future of the country when oil prices collapse, which, again, they will, because resource booms always end, it is an existential certainty.

 This is the future that Alberta faces.
 They should want to be taxed, and they should want that money reinvested in other sectors, because those sectors are Alberta’s future long after the oil boom ends.
-And the massive environmental destruction is leaving massive costs which will have to be cleaned up for generations to come, long after the boom days are gone.
+And the massive environmental destruction is incurring massive costs with which future generations will have to contend, long after the boom days are gone.

 Canada’s economy has worked, and we have not become Argentina (the country we would have been compared to before WWII) because of our mixed economy.
-It is worth protecting, it is necessary to protect, if we want prosperity not now, but 10 years, 20 years or 50 years from now.
-If we care about our children, or even ourselves 20 years from now, we must deal with the effects that massive exploitation of the oil sands is having on our economy and our environment.
+It is worth protecting, and it is necessary to protect, if we want prosperity not now, but ten years, 20 years, or 50 years from now.
+If we care about our children, or even ourselves 20 years from now, we must deal with the effects that the massive exploitation of the oil sands is having on our economy and our environment.

 Dutch disease is just arithmetic.
 It is real, and it can devastate the future of a country.
-Non-renewable resources are the epitome of found money, and what you do with found money is invest it in something productive, something which will support you once the found money runs out.
+Non-renewable resources are the epitome of found money, and what you do with found money is invest it in something productive–something that will yield a return, something which will support you once that found money runs out.